By Jenna Greer

-“He kind of took me under his wing a little bit, and taught me a lot.
+“He took me under his wing a little bit, and taught me a lot.
 He taught me to get the contract first.
 With the first two companies I started I came up with an idea and a product first, and tried to fit a market after.
 With Endera, the contract came first,” said Walsh.

-“Lavin and the Zahn Center were two of the best experiences I had in college, because they focused on the structure and education on how to be an entrepreneur and start a company.
+“Lavin and the Zahn Center were two of the best experiences I had in college because they focused on the structure and education on how to be an entrepreneur and start a company.
 They didn’t focus on whether it was an accomplishment or not.
 The goal was to give you experience you could use to do something outside of college, in hopes you’ll come back and support the school,” said Walsh.

-San Diego Tech Ecosystem: Walsh loves the entrepreneurial spirit of San Diego and contributes the energy to the community of college students.
+San Diego Tech Ecosystem: Walsh loves the entrepreneurial spirit of San Diego and contributes the energy to the diverse community of college students.